splorp/newton-glossary/readme.md

 # Newton Glossary

-### An almost definitive guide to Newton-related terms and trivia.
+### An almost definitive guide to terms and trivia related to the Apple Newton.

 [newtonglossary.com](http://newtonglossary.com/)